 Bwindi Impenetrable National Park is in Western Uganda.
+Bwindi forest is the most popular national park in Uganda.
+It is famous for viewing mountain gorillas in the wild.
 The park is listed as a UNESCO World Heritage site.

 Understand

-Bwindi forest is the most popular national park in Uganda.
-It is famous for viewing mountain gorillas in the wild.
-There are four main points from where you can do this: Buhoma, Ruhija, Rushaga and Nkuringo.
+[edit]There are four main points for viewing mountain gorillas: Buhoma, Ruhija, Rushaga and Nkuringo.
 All the four sectors offer similar opportunities to see the gorillas in their natural habitat.
 To see the mountain gorillas, you must obtain a gorilla permit.
-Permits must be obtained from the UWA office in Kampala and as of Jan 2023 the cost for the gorilla permit is US$700 for foreign tourists.
+Permits must be obtained from the UWA office in Kampala and as of Jan 2024 the cost for the gorilla permit is US$800 for foreign tourists.
 Apart from popular gorilla treks, Bwindi is also famous for hiking, bird watching and cultural tours that focus on experiencing the lifestyle of Batwa people who used to live in the forest.
 The park is managed by the Uganda Wildlife Authority offices and tourism is highly regulated with a carrying capacity of only 8 tourists being allowed to visit a gorilla family per day.

 History